anamorai/Weatherforecast/README.md

 I was required to create a 5 Day Weather forecast that retrieved weather data for cities that:

-* Had a dashboard with form inputs.
+* Has a dashboard with form inputs.
-  * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history
+* Allows a user to search for a city and then see the current weather conditions for that city.
-  * When a user views the current weather conditions for that city they are presented with:
-    * The city name
-    * The date
-    * An icon representation of weather conditions
-    * The temperature
-    * The humidity
-    * The wind speed
-  * When a user view future weather conditions for that city they are presented with a 5-day forecast that displays:
+* Allows a user to view future weather conditions for that city and are presented with a 5-day forecast that displays
-    * The date
-    * An icon representation of weather conditions
-    * The temperature
-    * The humidity
-  * When a user click on a city in the search history they are again presented with current and future conditions for that city
+* Allows a user to click on a city in the search history and are again presented with current and future conditions for that city

-* Generate a password when the button is clicked
-* Present a series of prompts for password criteria
-* Once prompts are answered then the password should be generated and displayed in an alert or written to the page

 ## Installation